Hereditary hemorrhagic telangiectasia: Arteriovenous malformation

 The symptoms produced by AVMs in the liver depend on the type of abnormal connection that they form between blood vessels.
 If the connection is between arteries and veins, a large amount of blood bypasses the body's organs, for which the heart compensates by increasing the cardiac output.
 Eventually congestive cardiac failure develops ("high-output cardiac failure"), with breathlessness and leg swelling among other problems.
 If the AVM creates a connection between the portal vein and the blood vessels of the liver, the result may be portal hypertension (increased portal vein pressure), in which collateral blood vessels form in the esophagus (esophageal varices), which may bleed violently; furthermore, the increased pressure may give rise to fluid accumulation in the abdominal cavity (ascites).
 If the flow in the AVM is in the other direction, portal venous blood flows directly into the veins rather than running through the liver; this may lead to hepatic encephalopathy (confusion due to portal waste products irritating the brain).
 Rarely, the bile ducts are deprived of blood, leading to severe cholangitis (inflammation of the bile ducts).
 Liver AVMs are detectable in over 70% of people with HHT, but only 10% experience problems as a result.

 In the brain, AVMs occasionally exert pressure, leading to headaches.
 They may also increase the risk of seizures, as would any abnormal tissue in the brain.
 Finally, hemorrhage from an AVM may lead to intracerebral hemorrhage (bleeding into the brain), which causes any of the symptoms of stroke such as weakness in part of the body or difficulty speaking.
 If the bleeding occurs into the subarachnoid space (subarachnoid hemorrhage), there is usually a severe, sudden headache and decreased level of consciousness and often weakness in part of the body.

+Pulmonary Hypertension

+Pulmonary hypertension is a rare (<5%), recognized but heterogeneous complication of HHT.
+Pulmonary hypertension associated with HHT can result from distinct, and sometimes overlapping, pathophysiological mechanisms, including pre-capillary pulmonary hypertension (usually consistent with pulmonary arterial hypertension), post-capillary pulmonary hypertension due to left heart failure, and high cardiac output resulting from AVMs.
+Primary symptoms include exertional dyspnea, peripheral edema (swelling of the legs), chest pain, fatigue and syncope.

 Other problems

 A very small proportion (those affected by SMAD4 (MADH4) mutations, see below) have multiple benign polyps in the large intestine, which may bleed or transform into colorectal cancer.
-A similarly small proportion experiences pulmonary hypertension, a state in which the pressure in the lung arteries is increased, exerting pressure on the right side of the heart and causing peripheral edema (swelling of the legs), fainting and attacks of chest pain.
 It has been observed that the risk of thrombosis (particularly venous thrombosis, in the form of deep vein thrombosis or pulmonary embolism) may be increased.
 There is a suspicion that those with HHT may have a mild immunodeficiency and are therefore at a slightly increased risk from infections.